manxlr/AIVoice/README.md

 # AIVoice

 A local-first AI voice assistant that enables natural voice conversations with AI through speech-to-text, LLM processing, and text-to-speech synthesis.
 Built with FastAPI and featuring real-time WebSocket communication for seamless voice interactions.
+**Note**
+Will upload the files soon, the basic workflow is running.

 ## Description